jamie-syon/dell-xps-9510/README.md

 "sudo systemctl disable NetworkManager-wait-online.service"

-Then re-run the analysis to see if its any better
+Then re-run the analysis to see if its any better, if not run "systemd-blame" to see what is taking so long in the boot process.